 “If you like to do it, find anyway to be involved.
 No matter what someone thinks you are, make it so they can’t ignore your work.”

-Thinking back to her school days, she said, “It was here in which I truly saw that my specific demographic (black female) would play a part in my odds of getting a higher education.
+Thinking back to her school days, they said, “It was here in which I truly saw that my specific demographic (black female) would play a part in my odds of getting a higher education.
 I knew that no matter what school I got into, I’d make the system behind it realize that potential has no specific demographic.”

 Giving someone a chance can mean more than you think.